SensorsINI/dnd_hls/qmlpf/ReadMe.md

 cd MLPTrainScipts
 pip install -r requirements.txt
 ```
- * Model can be trained using Tensorflow 2.11 on windows, but, Tensorflow 2.5 may be required to convert the trained MLP to .pb file for use in jAER.
+ * Model can be trained using Tensorflow 2.11 on windows, and 2.11 is **required** to convert the trained MLP to .pb file for use in jAER.
+Later versions do not support the compatability mode with TF1 needed.
  * If tensorflow does not install or you have trouble using GPU, see https://www.tensorflow.org/install/pip
  * See [requirements.txt](MLPTrainScripts/requirements.txt).